 - Alarms only – Suppresses all notifications while focus assist is enabled, except for alarms.

-Alternatively, you can control focus assist using the Action Center context menu.
-Simply right click on Action Center button in the notification area, Select Focus assist And Choose from one of the available options:
+Alternatively, you can control the focus assist using the Action Center context menu.
+Simply right-click on the Action Center button in the notification area, Select Focus assist And Choose from one of the available options:

 - Priority only.

 - Alarms only.